rdkcentral/rdkservices/docs/api/NetworkManagerPlugin.md

 <a name="method.SetConnectivityTestEndpoints"></a>
 ## *SetConnectivityTestEndpoints [<sup>method</sup>](#head.Methods)*

-Define up to 5 endpoints for a connectivity test.
+This method used to set up to 5 endpoints for a connectivity test.
 Successful connections are verified with HTTP Status code 204 (No Content).

 ### Events